camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-spacer.md

 ---
 id: forms-element-library-spacer
 title: Spacer
-description: A layout component to add vertical space between elements
+description: Learn about this layout element to add vertical space between elements.
 ---

-A Spacer component used to create a defined amount of vertical space between two elements.
+A **spacer** element is used to create a defined amount of vertical space between two elements.

 ![Form Spacer Symbol](/img/form-icons/form-spacer.svg)

-### Configurable properties
+## Configurable properties

-- **Height**: Defines the vertical space the Spacer takes up.
-Defined as a number of pixels.
+- **Height**: Defines the vertical space the spacer takes up.
+Defined as number of pixels.

-### Usage
+## Usage

-The Spacer is generally used in scenarios where you need to add separation between elements in the layout.
-For instance, you might use a Spacer to separate two blocks of form fields, to create a gap between a heading and the subsequent content, or to prevent different sections of the page from visually merging together.
+The spacer element is generally used in scenarios where you need to add separation between elements in the layout.
+For instance, you might use a spacer to separate two blocks of form fields, to create a gap between a heading and the subsequent content, or to prevent different sections of the page from visually merging together.

-Using the Spacer judiciously can help create cleaner, more readable layouts, especially in complex forms or pages with many different sections.
+Using the spacer accordingly can help create cleaner, more readable layouts, especially in complex forms or pages with many different sections.